devshop/typescript-interface-to-builder-class/README.md

 # TypeScript Interface to Builder Class

-TypeScript Interface to Builder Class is a vscode extension that will save you time by automatically generating a builder class from a TypeScript interface.
+TypeScript Interface to Builder Class is a Visual Studio Code extension that will save you time by automatically generating a builder class from a TypeScript interface.

 ## Features

 Stop wasting time manually writing out builder classes.
-Define an interface and use this extention to generate your builder.
+Define an interface and use this extension to generate your builder.

 ![Example](images/example.gif)